IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 FIXME https://docs.openshift.org/latest/minishift/openshift/openshift-docker-registry.html indicates that it should be possible to make use of the builtin registry in Minishift while iterating on Docker images but you may get "unauthorized: authentication required" when trying to push to it as reported at https://github.com/minishift/minishift/issues/817 so until we figure this out, you must push to Docker Hub instead.
 Run ``docker login`` and use the ``conf/docker/build.sh`` script to push Docker images you create to https://hub.docker.com/u/iqss/

+If you want to troubleshoot this, take a close look at the ``docker login`` command you're using to make sure the OpenShift token is being sent.

+An alternative to using the the Minishift Registry is to do a local build.
+This isn't documented but should work within Minishift because it's an all-in-one OpenShift environment.
+The steps at a high level are to ssh into the Minishift VM and then do a ``docker build``.
+For a stateful set, the image pull policy should be never.

 ----